odoo/documentation/content/applications/marketing/sms_marketing/essentials/sms_essentials.rst

 ==============

-Utilizing :abbr:`SMS (Short Message Service)` outreach in communication strategies can help companies expand their market reach, especially in some countries, where emails might not be very common, or even used at all.
+Utilizing :abbr:`SMS (Short Message Service)` outreach in communication strategies can help companies expand their market reach, especially in countries where emails might not be common, or even used at all.

 Odoo's *SMS Marketing* application can also help boost conversion rates around valuable actions, such as event registrations, free trials, purchases, etc., since text and mobile-based marketing